-January Community Award Spotlight: Hoboken Public School System
+January Community Spotlight: Hoboken Public Schools

 Every day, members of our communities rise to meet unexpected challenges.
 From children to parents and from caregivers to businesses, we have all been asked to step up and become leaders.
 We’ve faced and pivoted to adapt and grow through our everchanging world due to unforeseen events that affect our daily lives.
 No action is too small, and together our impact is large.